Lesterpaintstheworld/terminal-velocity/README.md

 - **DuplicationAgent**: Detects and reduces duplication in content, identifies similar functions, and proposes improvements.
 - **TesteurAgent**: Creates and maintains tests, executes test suites, and identifies potential issues.
 - **RedacteurAgent**: Updates textual content, ensures style consistency and writing quality.
-- **DuplicationDetectorAgent**: Analyzes the codebase to identify and eliminate redundant code, improving maintainability.
 - **SecurityAgent**: Implements secure communication protocols and access controls to protect the integrity of the system.
 - **GovernanceAgent**: Facilitates the collective decision-making process for adjusting economic policies and parameters.